ceterumnet/alpaca-web/LAYOUT_SYSTEM_REFACTOR_SUMMARY.md

 ## Goals

-- Provide a user-friendly way to select from a set of static, pre-defined layouts (“Simple” mode).
+- Provide a user-friendly way to select from a set of static, pre-defined layouts ("Simple" mode).
-- Retain the existing advanced/custom layout builder (“Advanced” mode).
+- Retain the existing advanced/custom layout builder ("Advanced" mode).
 - Allow users to toggle between these modes in the application settings.
 - Ensure the layout selection UI is clean, modern, and integrated into the main navigation bar.
 - Decouple device assignment from the layout selection process (panels handle device selection).